 Dog Canyon Campground, Guadalupe Mountains National Park, TX - Latest Reviews, Photos & Campground Map

-Dog Canyon Campground is part of Guadalupe Mountains National Park in Texas (3 hrs 53 min east of El Paso, TX) with an elevation of 6,270 feet.
+Dog Canyon Campground is part of Guadalupe Mountains National Park in Texas (3 hrs 45 min east of El Paso, TX) with an elevation of 6,270 feet.
+Dog Canyon Campground is rated 4.5 stars from 219 reviews.
 There are a total of 14 campsites including 10 tent-only sites.
 The campground is open all year.
-4 sites can accommodate RVs and trailers up to 20 feet.
+4 sites can accommodate RVs and trailers between 19 and 23 feet.
 All sites are currently reservable.
 Reservations can be booked up to 6 months in advance.
 Fees range from $20.00 to $60.00.
-Some amenities include flush toilets.
-Activities include biking, hiking trails.
+Some amenities include drinking water, restroom, trash dumpster, and flush toilets.
+Activities include biking and hiking trails.

 Make a Reservation